fioriandrea/lanthanum/README.md

 ## Types

-Yaspl has 7 built in types:
+Yasl has 7 built in types:

 ### Booleans